Soul And / Or Related Artists

 Stanley Clarke

-Born in Philadelphia in 1951, Stanley's mother was a top opera and church singer who encouraged him to study the violin.
+His mother was an opera and church singer who encouraged him to study the violin (he later switched to the double bass).

 Stanley went on to study at the Philadelphia Music Academy before relocating to New York in 1970.